ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * Early mentioned that issued Access Tokens can have other purposes.

 * Added example of array of scope entries.

+* Removed moot paragraph about the benefits of group name patterns.

 * Editorial fixes and improvements.